Maintaining property involves many things. Sure, once your house is damaged, you could spend a lot of money to repair it.

 Water Damage and the Following Problems

 There are many things that can cause water damage.
-Your sink, bathtub, water heater, and shower may have leaked on its pipe, and the water seeps through.
+Your sink, bathtub, water heater, and shower may have leak on its pipe, and the water seeps through.

 Houses in extreme weather may have frozen pipes and drip water when it’s thawed.
 You might have had storms coming, and the roofs are broken, causing water to get in from the ceiling.